 If you are doing some occupations like aircraft pilot, truck driver, electric line supplier, farmer, etc that has high occupational risk or hazard then an insurance company will also hesitate to provide a life insurance policy.
 The higher the risk, the higher will be premium.
 Insurance companies have a list of occupations and risk associated with them, and their premium rates accordingly.

 Engaging in dangerous jobs and hobbies will amount to either high life insurance premium or no coverage.

 Before the policy issuance, an insurer will ask about your and family present health conditions.
 As your health condition indicates the mortality risk involved.
 Diseases like diabetes and heart-related problems are at high risk as compared to a man with no diseases.
 The company will have a thorough analysis of all health problems and review all the possibilities of genetic diseases.

 One has to undergo a mandatory medical test for an applicant who is above 45 years of age, or if he/she is asking for a high coverage policy.
-If anyone has pre-existing medical issues, then life insurance premium will be higher in these cases.
+If anyone has pre-existing medical issues, then the life insurance premium will be higher in these cases.
 Once the price has been quoted no one can be charged an additional amount.